IRS Forms

 Timing reminder, each successive installment is due on the original due date of your return for that year, without regard to filing extensions.

-Part IV documents the lifecycle of your election, the installments you actually paid by date, and the unpaid balance still on the clock.
-It is the quick way to show an examiner that you paid the right percentage at the right time and that any transfers or adjustments were handled correctly.
-If the first installment applied to the original return due date, show that here even if the election itself was papered with an extended return.
+Your election statement and payment log document the lifecycle of your election, the installments you actually paid by date, and the unpaid balance still on the clock.
+Part II is the quick way to show an examiner that you paid the right percentage at the right time and that any transfers or adjustments were handled correctly.
+If the first installment applied to the original return due date, show that in Part II even if the election itself was papered with an extended return.

 Special Topics You Will Likely Touch